 A lot of us have dealt with pain: emotionally, physically, and psychologically.
 I hear this saying a lot: “You don’t know what I am going through.”
-This is true for some people, because everyone doesn’t experience or go through the same situations.’
-However, we do have a Heavenly father who sent his son Jesus to take all of our pain and he bore it on the cross.
+This is true for some people because everyone doesn’t experience or go through the same situations.’
+However, we do have a Heavenly father who sent his son Jesus to take all our pain and he bore it on the cross.
 Imagining carrying everyone’s pain.
 Jesus truly knows pain.

 If you have been rejected, just know that Jesus went through rejection.

 Luke 22:56-62 Amplified Version: 56 And a servant-girl, seeing him as he sat in the firelight and looking intently at him, said, “This man was with Him too.”
 57 But Peter denied it, saying, “Woman, I do not know Him!”
 58 A little later someone else saw him and said, “You are one of them too.”
 But Peter said, “Man, I am not!”
 59 After about an hour had passed, another man began to insist, “This man was with Him, for he is a Galilean too.”
 60 But Peter said, “Man, I do not know what you are talking about.”
 Immediately, while he was still speaking, a rooster crowed.
 61 The Lord turned and looked at Peter.
 And Peter remembered the word of the Lord, how He had told him, “Before a rooster crows today, you will deny Me three times.”
 62 And he went out and wept bitterly [deeply grieved and distressed].

 Some of us had people we were close to reject and ignore us after all that we had done for them.
 We can go to Jesus because he knows and can help us through any situation.

 Some of us have been betrayed by someone close to us that we trust.
 Jesus was also betrayed by some close to Him.